PA man dies after being strangled by snake - NewsBreak

 As stated in the release, around 2:00 p.m. at Senseman’s home, a boa constrictor type of snake nearly 18 feet in length, constricted Senseman around the neck causing an anoxic brain injury due to lack of oxygen reaching the brain.
 Police arrived and shot the snake to free the man from its grip.

-On Sunday, Senseman was pronounced dead at 8:00 a.m. at the Leigh Valley Hospital-Cedar Crest due to his injuries sustained in the attack.
+On Sunday, Senseman was pronounced dead at 8:00 a.m. at the Lehigh Valley Hospital-Cedar Crest due to his injuries sustained in the attack.

 The death is being investigated by the Upper Macungie Township Police Department.